nachoSO/CarND-Advanced-Lane-Lines-master/writeup_template.md

   </tr>
 </table>

+This is the best combination that I've obtained (I've tried a lot of combinations...)

 ## 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.